umrover/mrover-workspace/jetson/science_bridge/README.md

 - String is 13 characters long
 - Speed can range from -1 to 1 & is capped at those two points

+## TODO
+- [ ] Finish this readme
+- [ ] Increase mosfet buffer to probably around 20 (whatever the buffer size is on the science nucleo) (this is to handle more precise ammonia motor speeds (i.e -0.25) / more importantly handle double digit mosfet devices
+- [ ] Fix bug where the mosfet handler is a 13 byte buffer but if it's a double digit device it will send 14 bytes
+- [ ] Revert mosfet struct back to what is in the ICD once this ^ bug has been fixed